0xUKN/MMM-googlecalendarNFC/README.md

 At the moment, it does not support multiple accounts.
 Please, feel free to fork and contribute.

 ## Using the module
+1. Clone the repository.
-First, clone the repo to your MagicMirror modules directory and rename the cloned folder to `googlecalendarNFC`.
+2. Move the `googlecalendarNFC` directory to your MagicMirror modules directory.
+3. Compile the APK from the `APK_googlecalendarNFC` directory.

 To use this module, add it to the modules array in the `config/config.js` file:
 ````javascript